Signs You Need a Breast Reduction

-Surgeons are suggesting the rise of breast reduction surgeries may simply be because of the surgeries are becoming easier to perform.
-In the past, a surgery lasted four hours and the patient was hospitalized for 24 hours, whereas today, the surgery and recovery is completed within four hours.
+Surgeons suggest the rise of breast reduction surgeries may simply be because the surgeries are becoming easier to perform.
+In the past, the surgery lasted 4 hours and the patient was hospitalized for 24 hours; today, the surgery and recovery are completed within 4 hours.

-The top three signs you may need a breast reduction
+What are the signs you need a breast reduction?

-You experience pain – One of the biggest signs you may need a breast reduction is if you experience pain in your back, neck, or shoulders.
+You experience pain – One of the biggest signs you may need a breast reduction is if you experience pain in your back, neck, or shoulders, as detailed in The Atlantic.
 Breasts are composed of mostly fatty tissue and are heavy, so if you’re smaller framed or your breasts are unusually large, this creates physical complications for women, and they only worsen over time.

-Your breasts inhibit you from activity – Large breasts cause discomfort, and much of it may be a result of an active lifestyle.
+Your breasts inhibit you from activity – Large breasts cause discomfort, and much of it may hinder an active lifestyle.
 If you find yourself having trouble running, doing yoga, or swimming because of the lack of support from bras, this may also indicate a reduction is needed.
 A woman shouldn’t have to wear multiple sports bras to be able to exercise, and at times, can make it more trouble than what it’s worth.

-It’s an inconvenient finding clothes that fit – An opportunity for the fashion industry is creating clothes for all types of bodies, because many clothing items either do not fit well or look good on with women with large breasts.
-There are specialty clothing companies that cater to large breasts, however, they’re often twice as expensive compared to standard clothing companies.
-Not everyone has access to these companies, so a reduction would be pertinent in this situation
+It’s an inconvenience finding clothes that fit – An opportunity for the fashion industry is creating clothes for all types of bodies because many clothing items either do not fit well or look good on women with large breasts.
+There are specialty clothing companies that cater to large breasts; however, they’re often twice as expensive compared to standard clothing companies.
+Not everyone has access to these companies, so a reduction would be pertinent in this situation.